Season 1897/98

 Queen's Park's AGM took place in Queen's Park UP Church Hall on Wednesday 25 May 1898.
 The Secretary reported that the first eleven had played 36 games in the season, with 21 wins, 10 defeats, and 5 draws (goals for 122, goals against 68).
 The club had a credit balance of £2,657 9s 11d.
 James Lawrence was re-elected as President.

 Queen's Park had been invited to visit Copenhagen in Denmark to take part in two exhibition matches at an International Festival of Sports and Gymnastics.
 Queen's had been guaranteed £100 to cover expenses.
 A party of 12 players and 3 officials, plus a few supporters, made the trip.
 The players were John Gillespie, John Ritchie, Tommy Murray, James Irons, Alex Christie, James Templeton, David Wilson, Hugh Butler, Bob McColl, Dyke Berry, Robert Lambie and Willie Stewart (reserve).
 The players used part of their holidays to make the trip.
 John Gillespie, an outfield player, was to play in goal in place of the unavailable Kenny Anderson.
 The party departed from Queen Street Station at 10pm on Thursday 26 May.
 There was a large crowd present at the station to see them off.
 They then sailed from Leith, arriving in Denmark on the Sunday.
 Queen's played two matches against Dansk Boldspil-Union (Danish Football Union) sides at the Festival Ground in Copenhagen.
 They won the first match 7-0 on Monday 30 May and the second 3-0 on Wednesday 1 June.
-The attendance at the first game was 7,000 and there were 4,000 at the second game.
+The attendance at the first game was a much greater than expected 7,000 and there were 4,000 at the second game.
 There are no details to be had of either match, other than that Bob McColl scored the opening goal in the first game.
 The team arrived back in Glasgow on Sunday 5 June.
-This was the first time an Association club from Scotland had played in mainland Europe and the tour was viewed as a success both at home and in Denmark.
+This was the first time an Association club from Scotland had played in mainland Europe and the tour was viewed as a great success both at home and in Denmark.
+The football matches had proved the the most important feature of the festival.
 Queen's Park had introduced the Danes to a new swift short-passing style of football.
+Scottish Sport has this to say, "Football, not only in Copenhagen but throughout the continent, will receive a great impetus from the visit of the Queen's Park."

 The Queen's Park and DBU teams line up in Copenhagen